molgenis/systemsgenetics/Decon2/Decon-eQTL/README.md

     -of,--outfile <file>                      Outfile name of deconvolution results (will be written in outfolder) -r,--round_dosage                         Round the dosage to the closest int -s,--output_significant_only              Only output results that are significant in at least one celltype.
-    -sg,--skip_genotypes                      Skip genotypes that are in the GeneSNP pair file but not in the genotype file.
     -sn,--snpsToTest <file>                   Tab delimited file with first column gene name, second column SNP name.
 Need to match with names from genotype and expression files.
     -t,--test_run                             Only run deconvolution for 100 QTLs for quick test run -w,--whole_blood_qtl                      Add whole blood eQTL (pearson correlation genotypes and expression)